thosgood/this-weeks-finds/markdown/101-151/week150.md

 We also get lots of nice relationships to the theory of modular forms.
 But the one thing we apparently don't have *yet* is a very neat *geometrical* description of elliptic cohomology!
-There's got to be one, since so much nice geometry is involved\... but what is it?
+There's got to be one, since so much nice geometry is involved... but what is it?

 (For an answer to this question, see ["Week 197"](#week197).)